ctrl-exec - Security Operations

 Volume backup

 All persistent state is on named volumes.
-Back up both ctrl-exec-data (CA key, ctrl-exec cert) and ctrl-exec-registry (agent registry) on the ctrl-exec side.
+Back up both ctrl-exec-data (CA key, dispatcher cert) and ctrl-exec-registry (agent registry) on the dispatcher side.
 On the agent side, agent-data contains the agent cert and key.
 Loss of agent-data requires re-pairing that agent.
 Loss of ctrl-exec-data requires regenerating the CA and re-pairing the entire fleet.
 Treat volume backup with the same priority as the CA key backup described in SECURITY.md.